 For the current workshop schedule, visit our calendar.

 Learn how to get the most out of this excellent (and free) resource!
 We will discuss everything from how to make an appointment to what a Writing Center appointment looks like.

-Bring your syllabi to this hands-on workshop and learn how to plan your semester by allowing time to work through the writing process for each of your major assignments.
+Bring your syllabi to this hands-on workshop and learn how to plan your semester by allowing time to work through your writing process for each of your major assignments.

 The Blank Page

-Get started and write productively with practical brainstorming and drafting strategies that will help you move past your insecurities and/or perfectionism in order to write quickly and without self-censorship.
+Get started and write productively with practical brainstorming and drafting strategies that will help you move past your insecurities and/or perfectionism.
+Dive in without hesitation!